| Title: | Command Line Interface Plotting |

 plotcli$draw_line_plot(set_idx)

-numeric, the data element index to be drawn Draw a barplot to the plot canvas.
+set_idxnumeric, the data element index to be drawn Draw a barplot to the plot canvas.

 draw_barplot()